Shizheng-Wen/Personalweb/content/post/20220401_join_Sun_group/index.md

 ---
-title: I join Prof. Hao Sun's Group and work as a research assistant.
+title: I join Prof. Hao Sun's Group and work as a research assistant!
 subtitle:

 # Summary for listings and search engines